chandniraja/chandniraja.github.io/index.md

 layout: default
 ---

 I am a PhD Candidate in Economics at UCLA.
 My research interests are in industrial organization and applied microeconomics.
-My current research focuses on healthcare markets.
+My current research focuses on the design and regulation of healthcare markets.

+Prior to the PhD, I received my MPA from the London School of Economics and worked for several years in economic consulting and then as a consultant for the World Bank.

 Email: chandni [dot] raja [at] gmail [dot] com.